 - Roasted chickpeas snack (see recipe below)

-Keep portions in mind.
-“It might initially help to purchase pre-portioned snacks, for example, small bags of nuts instead of a single large container,” says Moore.
+Portion sizes are important to keep in mind.
+Purchasing containers to help with pre-portioning can help “for example, small bags of nuts instead of a single large container,” says Moore.

 “Remember, balance is the key,” she adds.
 “Food is comforting and we all need comfort right now.”
-Give yourself permission for some indulgences, but keep in mind that healthy snacks are always good for your heart and good for your overall health – especially during these trying times.
+Give yourself permission to indulge, but make sure you have healthy snacks on hand to encourage better eating habits and prevent thoughtless snacking.

-This inexpensive snack is rich in fiber and protein, and is easy for kids and families to make together.
+This snack is an inexpensive whole food that is rich in fiber and protein.
+It is simple to make and can be a great recipe for families to make together.

 - One 15-ounce can of chickpeas (garbanzo beans)